 Rules of Procedure

-Until the new regulations are in place, the Board will continue its current practice of adapting its Model Directive on Procedure (see below), if required, to specific cases.
+Until the new regulations are made official, the Board will continue its current practice of adapting its Model Directive on Procedure (see below), if required, to specific cases.

 Model Directive on Procedure